mmourshed/mmourshed.github.io/about.md

 ---
 layout: page
 title: About

 ---
-I am Senior Lecturer in Sustainable Engineering at the School of Engineering, Cardiff University, UK.
+I am Professor of Sustainable Engineering at the School of Engineering, Cardiff University, UK.

 ## Research interests

-As an interdisciplinary academic, I work in the broader field of **smart, resilient and sustainable buildings and cities**, with a focus on the cross-cutting areas linking *climate* (anthropogenic change mitigation, and adaptation), **energy** (demand vs. supply, building and district energy systems, smart grids, renewable energy, and decarbonisation), and **environment** (sustainable building and urban design, and urban thermal island)---underpinned by methods from *building physics* (modelling and simulation), *information technology* (building information modelling--BIM, computational intelligence, and remote sensing) and *environmental psychology*---with the end goal being the **development of new methods, processes and tools to enhance the policy and practice of sustainable development**.
+As an interdisciplinary academic, I work in the broader field of **smart, resilient and sustainable buildings and cities**, with a focus on the cross-cutting areas linking _climate_ (anthropogenic change mitigation, and adaptation), **energy** (demand vs. supply, building and district energy systems, smart grids, renewable energy, and decarbonisation), and **environment** (sustainable building and urban design, and urban thermal island)---underpinned by methods from _building physics_ (modelling and simulation), _information technology_ (building information modelling--BIM, computational intelligence, and remote sensing) and _environmental psychology_---with the end goal being the **development of new methods, processes and tools to enhance the policy and practice of sustainable development**.

 ## Research summary

 After graduating in Architecture in 1999 and a short spell as a Lecturer, I started PhD in 2001 at [University College Cork](https://www.ucc.ie/en/civileng/) (UCC) to investigate the role of [building simulation and mathematical optimisation in sustainable architectural design](https://dspace.lboro.ac.uk/dspace-jspui/bitstream/2134/10292/7/MourshedThesis.pdf).
 I developed ArDOT, a BIM-based software framework for multi-domain, multicriteria optimisation of buildings to minimise energy consumption at optimum indoor environmental conditions.
 The PhD research was recognised with an
 [International Building Performance Simulation Association](http://ibpsa.org) award and laid the foundation for subsequent research in optimisation, and design of high performance buildings.

 Post PhD, I moved to [Loughborough University](http://www.lboro.ac.uk/) in 2007, after being at the [University of Central Lancashire](http://www.uclan.ac.uk/) lecturing architectural design and technology for 2003--07.
 At Loughborough, I
 [worked](http://www.haciric.org/about-us/our-people/researchers) in the interstitial areas of [building simulation](http://www.haciric.org/our-projects/WP2-Delivery-of-enhanced-performance-and-value-through-the-application-of-advanced-modelling-simulation-and-visualisation-to-the-design-and-operation-of-healthcare-facilities/), [design optimisation](http://www.haciric.org/our-projects/Develop-a-decision-support-system-through-modelling-and-simulation-to-optimise-lighting-design-of-healthcare-spaces/) and [environmental psychology](http://www.haciric.org/our-projects/Identify-and-develop-theory-on-various-performance-indicators-parameters-and-modelling-approaches-to-be-considered-during-the-design-of-healthcare-facilities/) as part of the £11M [EPSRC funded](http://gow.epsrc.ac.uk/NGBOViewGrant.aspx?GrantRef=EP/D039614/1) [Health and Care Infrastructure Research and Innovation Centre, HaCIRIC](http://www.haciric.org/)---exploring the
 **relationship between physical environments, projected increases in temperature, and occupant health and wellbeing**.
 I was a [Co-I in the EPSRC project](http://gow.epsrc.ac.uk/NGBOViewGrant.aspx?GrantRef=TS/H002782/1) that developed a simulation-based optimisation tool for minimising building carbon emissions and water use.
 I also secured two grants as PI from the [British Council](https://www.britishcouncil.org/) and
-[Department of Energy and Climate Change, DECC](https://www.gov.uk/government/organisations/department-of-energy- climate-change) on
+\[Department of Energy and Climate Change, DECC\](https://www.gov.uk/government/organisations/department-of-energy- climate-change) on
-**adaptable cities** and **2050 energy pathways** for Bangladesh respectively---marking a shift in the scope of my work---from *individual buildings* to *cities and regions*.
+**adaptable cities** and **2050 energy pathways** for Bangladesh respectively---marking a shift in the scope of my work---from _individual buildings_ to _cities and regions_.

-After moving to [Cardiff University](http://www.cardiff.ac.uk) in 2013, I led the [DECC](https://www.gov.uk/government/organisations/department-of-energy- climate-change)-funded development of
+After moving to [Cardiff University](http://www.cardiff.ac.uk) in 2013, I led the \[DECC\](https://www.gov.uk/government/organisations/department-of-energy- climate-change)-funded development of
 [**2050 national energy, emissions and food pathways for Bangladesh**](http://www.bd2050.org), in association with industry, academia